-We will arrange for the transfer of Council Tax and utility accounts to the Tenant.
+If managing your property, we will arrange for the transfer of Council Tax and utility accounts to the Tenant.
 Meter readings will be taken, allowing your closing gas and electricity accounts to be drawn up.
-All these matters we will handle for you, however British Telecom will require instructions directly from both the Landlord and the Tenant.
+All these matters we will handle for you, however any ‘non essential’ utilities (i.e. phone, broadband) will require instructions directly from both the Landlord and the Tenant.

 When resident in the UK, it is entirely the Landlords responsibility to inform the Revenue & Customs of rental income received, and to pay any tax due.
 Where the Landlord is resident outside the UK during a tenancy, he will require an exemption certificate from the Revenue & Customs before he can receive rental balances without deduction of tax.
 Where we are managing the property we will provide advice and assistance on applying for such exemption.

 It is most important that an inventory of contents and schedule of condition be prepared, in order to avoid misunderstanding or dispute at the end of a tenancy.
 Without such safeguards, it will be impossible for the Landlord to prove any loss, damage, or significant deterioration of the property or contents.
 In order to provide a complete Service, we will if required arrange for an inventory clerk to prepare an inventory and schedule of condition, at the cost quoted in our Agency Agreement.